James Gamble (industrialist)

 James Gamble (3 April 1803 – 29 April 1891) was an Irish-American soap industrialist.
-He was the co-founder of Procter & Gamble Company in 1837, along with William Procter.
+He was the co-founder of Procter & Gamble Company in 1837, along with his brother-in-law English candlemaker William Procter.

 Early life

-James Gamble was born at the Graan near Enniskillen in County Fermanagh, Ireland, and went to Portora Royal School.
+Gamble was born on 3 April 1803, at the Graan near Enniskillen in County Fermanagh, Ireland, and went to Portora Royal School.
 His father George Gamble, who was a Methodist minister, decided with his family to escape the depression in Ireland.
-They emigrated to America in 1819.
+They emigrated to the United States in 1819.
 The Gambles arrived in Cincinnati, Ohio, on a flat boat down the Ohio River destined for Illinois.
 His family stopped in Cincinnati when he was seized with an illness.
 Staying in the city, his father established a nursery and Gamble apprenticed as a soap maker.
 Cincinnati then was a major pig-butchering center and produced large amount of pig fat used for making candles and soap.
 He attended Kenyon College and manufactured soap on his own in 1828.